fssa-batch3/hemanath.muralikrishnan__web_project/README.md

 - Scenario 1: Successfully create an account
     - Steps:
         1. Navigate to the registration page.
-        2. Enter the required information such as name, email, and password.
+        2. Enter the required information such as name, email, mobile number and password.
         3. Click the "Create Account" button.
     - Expected Result:
         - The user is redirected to the login page.